Shopify/ghostferry/docs/source/copydbinprod.rst

 - There are no foreign key constraints in your tables.

-  - You should remove these constraints before running Ghostferry.
+  - You should remove these constraints before running Ghostferry or run Ghostferry with SkipForeignKeyConstraintsCheck = true and ensure source database is read_only.

 - ``ghostferry-copydb`` can only copy a whole table at a time.